ruthschulz/Book_Summarizer/README.md

 ## A personalized book summarizer

-BooksDistilled is a natural language summarization tool that takes in the plain text of a very long document and outputs a variety of summaries using NLP tools and a neural text summarizer.
+BooksDistilled is a natural language summarization tool that takes in the plain text of a very long document and outputs a summary using NLP tools and a neural text summarizer.
+The summary can optionally include for each chapter: first lines, characters and key words, quotes, and an abstractive summary.

 The project was a consulting project completed as part of the [Insight AI program](https://www.insightdata.ai/) in Silicon Valley.
 [Tolstoy.ai](https://tolstoy.ai/) provided the inspiration and NLP advice.